u3555972/Simplified-Blackjack/README.md

 **Problem Statement**

 For this program, we assume that users will mostly input the correct values needed.
 However, we have made some failsafes.
 For example, if the user raises more money than he/she has, it will not allow it.
 However, as for the difference in integer inputs and char inputs, the user must put in either a integer or character respectively.
 Either way, we assume that the user will generally input the correct input.
+Since we are also creating the txt files, we do not expect any other txt files to be there.